ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-### Example of an update handler query by using HTTP
+See the following example of an update handler query by using HTTP:

 ```http
 POST /$DATABASE/$DESIGN_ID/_update/$UPDATE_HANDLER HTTP/1.1